Nasif4567/Brain-Zone-Teacher-System-E-learning-System--Backend/readme.md

 4. Run `npm start` to start the server
-5. The server will start on `http://localhost:3000`
+5. The server will start on `http://localhost:3001`

-## API Endpoints completed so far
-1. `GET /register` - Create new Account for the teacher